Aida Vedishcheva: Music career

 In New York, Vedishcheva had to start her singing career from the ground up.
 She enrolled in Brooklyn College, taking a course of theater program, where she studied American history of Hollywood, Broadway, cinematography, and dance.
 At first, Vedishcheva resided in New York City, then she moved to Los Angeles.
 In the US she was able to receive recognition, creating her own theatrical One Woman Show, performing at Carnegie Recital Hall, Avery Fisher Hall of Lincoln Center and other venues under the pseudonym "Amazing Aida" (that's how she was called by the press of Miami, Florida).
 At that time her repertoire included: numbers from the popular Broadway musicals and Hollywood movies as well as the great hits of French composer Michel Legrand, her Russian hits, as well as Jewish folk songs.

 In the beginning of the 1990s, Aida Vedishcheva was diagnosed with stage III cancer.
 Despite doctors' precautions, Vedishcheva insisted on her surgery and went through chemotherapy - treatments to which the disease yielded.

+Since 1989, she has repeatedly visited the Soviet Union, then Russia.
+In 2000, she took part in the Golden Smash Hit Festival in Mogilev.

 In 1998, Vedishcheva put on the show Miss Liberty for the new millennium.
 After the September 11 attacks she wrote the musical "Masterpiece and the singing Liberty" and dedicated it to the Statue of Liberty.
 The musical was performed on Broadway in 2007.

 In 1985, she moved to Los Angeles.
 In 2001, her biography was included in the Historical Book "Who is Who in Russian Speaking California", Copyright 2001 American Russian Business Council, Control Number 2002100217.